Correlations constrained by composite measurements: Warm-up: non-existence of Popescu-Rohrlich correlations for parity measurable and observables.

 \section{Warm-up: non-existence of Popescu-Rohrlich correlations for parity measurable $X$ and $Z$ observables.}

-While the general problem of finding a bound for Bell inequalities for parity readable observables is a complex one (as we will see further in this paper), one can relatively easily show that the CHSH inequality cannot achieve its maximal algebraic bound.
-Namely, we shall show that parity readable observables cannot exhibit so called Popescu-Rohrlich correlations \cite{popescu1994quantum}.
+While the general problem of finding a bound for Bell inequalities for parity-readable observables is a complex one (as we will see further in this paper), one can relatively easily show that the CHSH inequality cannot achieve its maximal algebraic bound.
+Namely, we shall show that parity-readable observables cannot exhibit so called Popescu-Rohrlich correlations \cite{popescu1994quantum}.

 In this section we shall present such reasoning, as a simple warm-up exercise in anticipation of the rest of the paper.
-In this warm-up we will take a device-independent approach, whilst in the remainder of the paper we will utilise the language of Generalised Probabilistic Theories (GPTs) and, in particular, we will express the question using a formal diagrammatic language.
+In this warm-up we will take a device-independent approach, in the sense of relying only on the conditional probability distributions for the argument (these black boxes are the only information we leverage for describing the underlying states of the system).
+In the remainder of the paper we will utilise the language of Generalised Probabilistic Theories (GPTs) and, in particular, we will express the question using a formal diagrammatic language.
 Full justification of some formulas will be found later in the paper.
 For self-consistency of the main part of the paper, we will repeat there some definitions used here.